redhat-ai-dev/ai-lab-template/templates/model-server/docs/index.md

 # AI Software Template

 This AI Software Template can be used to create a new GitOps deployment repository for a Model Server, No Application.
 This Software Template does not generate or configure an application.
+You can utilize this model server with other Software Template like a Chatbot Application for instance.

 As a user you will be able to customize each section of the template, such as: